Taluu/Behapi/README.md

 Installing this extension is pretty easy, and there are multiple ways to do that ; but the one exposed here is the best (this is pretty subjective), which is via Composer.
-You just need to require `taluu/behapi`, and it's done !
+You just need to require `taluu/behapi` and an implementation of a http/client (providing `php-http/client-implementation ^1.0`)  and it's done !

 Howto
 -----